JRompinelli/mixedMessages/README.md

 # Mixed Messages
-> Script that generates three funny random messages, guessing what will happen in the next year.
+> Funny random messages generator script to guess the near future.
 I have also added a bit of ASCII.

 ## Table of contents